pathbind/M-plus/README.md

 **One model owns the work.
 Everyone else tries to break it.**

-M+ is a free, source-available multi-model AI work-and-review system originally developed for internal use at Pathbind Games.
+M+ is a free multi-model AI work-and-review system originally developed for internal use at Pathbind Games.

 It is built around a deliberately asymmetric idea: